Memorable Monday: Veterans’ Day 2018, Commemoration of the Great War, and Poppies

 World Space Week Starts Today

 It’s been a long but productive week for yours portly.
-Readers will notice that, other than my recent features (yesterday and last Thursday’s posts), I’ve been mostly silent on the impeachment circus.
+Readers will notice that, other than my recent #TBT features (yesterday and last Thursday’s posts), I’ve been mostly silent on the impeachment circus.
 My general policy in this age of media perfidy is to withhold comment until the real facts have been reported.

 The way everything is shaping up, my gut instincts—that there is nothing to claims that President Trump has committed impeachable offenses, defined constitutionally as “high crimes and misdemeanors”—seem validated.
 Of course, that won’t stop the Democrats from expending months of energy, treasure, and rhetoric on banging the drum of impeachment.